branheim/kanri_for_vsc/README.md

-# Kanri for VS Code - Extension Scaffold
+# Kanri for VS Code

 A comprehensive VS Code extension that brings kanban board functionality directly into your development workflow.
-This scaffold demonstrates best practices for building modular, type-safe VS Code extensions with extensive inline documentation.
+Manage tasks, track progress, and organize your work without leaving your editor.

+## ✨ Features

+- **Visual Kanban Boards**: Create and manage kanban boards with drag-and-drop functionality
+- **Card Management**: Add, edit, move, and delete cards with rich metadata
+- **Column Management**: Create, delete, and reorder columns to fit your workflow
+- **Drag & Drop**: Intuitive drag-and-drop for both cards and columns
+- **Persistent Storage**: Boards are saved in your workspace's `.kanri` directory
+- **Auto-save**: Changes are automatically saved as you work
+- **VS Code Integration**: Fully integrated with VS Code's theming and command palette

+## 🎯 Inspiration

+This extension was inspired by [Kanri](https://github.com/trobonox/kanri), an excellent standalone kanban application.
+While this VS Code extension is a completely independent implementation using TypeScript and the VS Code Extension API, we credit the original Kanri project for the inspiration and design concepts that guided this development.

+**Note**: This is not a port or fork of the original Kanri software.
+It's a fresh implementation built specifically for VS Code using Microsoft's webview patterns and extension APIs.

 ## 🏗️ Architecture Overview